anissen/solitaire/tasks.md

    * Stars in highscore list?

 Journey branch:
-* Snap point icon to right of score?
 * Handle scoring of stars in journey
 * Make some animation of gaining stars when returning to the level selection screen in journey
 * Fade out the top and bottom in journey